 - Basic Mathematics

-- Working knowledge statistics and basic linear regression techniques.
+- Working knowledge of algebra, statistics, and basic linear regression techniques.
 The Regression and Excel skills learned in Econ 203 will be used in the Equity Project.

 - Financial Markets (2nd Edition) by Elisabeth Oltheten & Kevin G. Waspi.
 Great River Technologies 2012